Moss Phlox flowers

 (Photo courtesy of NetPS Plant Finder)

-Moss Phlox is blanketed in stunning lightly-scented violet star-shaped flowers with deep purple eyes at the ends of the stems from early spring to early summer.
-Its tiny needle-like leaves remain green in colour throughout the year.
+Moss Phlox is smothered in stunning pink star-shaped flowers with violet overtones, gold eyes and a hot pink ring at the ends of the stems from early to late spring.
+Its tiny narrow leaves remain forest green in colour throughout the year.
 The fruit is not ornamentally significant.

 Moss Phlox is a dense herbaceous evergreen perennial with a ground-hugging habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This plant will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;